Data and Distributions

 Some more options are available which you can learn about via the help system.

-A histogram can easily adopt to large samples and can be obtained as follows:
+A histogram can easily adapt to large samples and can be obtained as follows:

 hist(mydata$quality)